Thomas-A-Reinert/Understrap-Documentation/docs/0.8.2/development/developing-with-npm-and-gulp.md

 ---

 ## Preparations: Install node.js and Gulp

 At first you need node.js and Gulp installed on your computer globally.
 If you have already done this before - skip this section.<br>
 If not: You have to install npm (comes along with node.js) and Gulp before you can proceed.

-{% callout info %}
+{% capture callout %}
+  <span class="fa fa-exclamation-circle" aria-hidden="true" style="font-size:1.5em; float:left; margin-right:.5em;"></span>
   node.js, npm and Gulp are cross-platform, which means you can run them under Windows, MacOs and Linux!
+  <span class="clearfloat"></span>
+{% endcapture %}
-{% endcallout %}
+{% include callout.html content=callout type="info" %}

 To install node.js visit the [node.js](https://nodejs.org/en/download/){:target="_blank"} website for the latest installer for your OS.
 Download and install it like any other program.

+Gulp is a toolkit that helps you automate painful or time-consuming tasks in your development workflow.
+Platform-agnostic - Integrations are built into all major IDEs and people are using gulp with PHP, .NET, Node.js, Java, and other platforms.

-To install Gulp globally open up your terminal and enter:
+To install gulp globally, open up a terminal and execute
 {% highlight sh %}
   npm install --global gulp-cli
 {% endhighlight %}

 ## Installing Theme Dependencies

-Make sure you have installed Node.js your computer globally.
+Make sure you have installed Node.js on your computer globally.

 Then open your terminal and browse to the location of your UnderStrap copy.